-The Office of Special Support Services at Truett-McConnell College provides reasonable accommodations to students identified as having a disability.
+The Office of Special Support Services at Truett McConnell University provides reasonable accommodations to students identified as having a disability.
 The request for accommodations is provided upon presentation of appropriate documentation of disability.
-The Office of Special Support Services offers a variety of accommodations for students with disabilities including, but not limited to, assistance with both academic support and student life.
-Accommodations for students with disabilities are determined on an individual basis.
-The Academic Services Office, located in the Miller Hall, will assist students with scheduling an appointment with the Office of Special Support Services.
+The variety of accommodations offered for students with disabilities include, but are not limited to, assistance with both academic support and student life.
+The accommodations are determined on an individual basis.
+The Office of Academic Services, located in Miller Hall, room 108, will assist students with scheduling an appointment with the Office of Special Support Services.
 A Disclosure of Disability form is included in the admissions package provided to students or can be obtained on line at truett.edu.